 DMX to Casambi 4-Channel DMX Dimmer

 DMXcas is a Bluetooth controllable, Casambi enabled, four-channel DMX-512 dimmer that allows the connection of a standard DMX-512 master controller to a Casambi network.
-White the DMXcas is intended to connect to ﬁxtures, the DMXcas is the “other side”, allowing for standard DMX controllers to be utilized with Casambi networks.
+While the DMXcas is intended to connect to ﬁxtures, the DMXcas is the “other side”, allowing for standard DMX controllers to be utilized with Casambi networks.
 The DMXcas is connected between a 12-24 VDC Class 2 power supply, and a DMX master.

 DMX can implement up to four Casambi pushbutton devices, making it an ideal partner for RGBW and tunable white (TW) applications.
 Multiple DMXcas devices can be used in the same network to control diﬀerent ﬁxtures, channels, or zones since the 4 channels of control can be mapped using the Casambi mobile application.

-DMX can be conﬁgured with the Casambi app which can be downloaded free of charge from Apple App Store and Google Play Store.
+DMX can be conﬁgured with the Casambi app which can be downloaded free of charge from the Apple App Store and Google Play Store.

-Diﬀerent Casambi enabled products can be used from a simple one luminaire direct control to a complete and full-featured light control system where up to 127 units form automatically an intelligent mesh network.
+Diﬀerent Casambi-enabled products can be used from a simple one luminaire direct control to a complete and full-featured light control system where up to 127 units form automatically an intelligent mesh network.

 Connect a Class 2 power supply with 12-24 VDC output voltage to the input connector of DMXcas.
 Make sure not to use a constant current LED driver and make sure that the cable polarity is correct.